| info@nreblbr.net | 28°C Partly Cloudy

 Our History

 NREBL was established in response to the growing need for ethical oversight of research activities in post-conflict Liberia.
-The Ebola outbreak highlighted the critical importance of ethical research frameworks.
+The Ebola outbreak highlighted the critical importance of ethical research frameworks, and the Board was formed to ensure that all research conducted in and on the people of Liberia meets the highest ethical standards.

 Board Members